fdecunta/updatecsv/README.md

 # updatecsv

 This is a minimal command-line utility to add data to a CSV file from another CSV file.
-This is done based on a specified column, which must be a unique identifier (e.g., ID number).
+This is done based on a specified column, which must contain unique identifiers (e.g., ID number).

-It was designed for updating experiments data frames, where each row represents an experimental unit.
-Thus, it does not add new rows and the input file identifiers must be a subset of the original file.
-Also, data from the original file can't be overwrited.
+The program was designed for updating data frames with experiments data, where each row represents an experimental unit.
+Thus, it does not add new rows, and the identifiers in the input file must be a subset of those in the original file.
+Also, data from the original file cannot be overwritten.

 The program creates a backup file, updates the original file, and prints the changes in the terminal.

 ## Features

-- Safely add new values without overwriting existing data.
+- Safely add new values.
 - Automatically creates a backup file for the original CSV.
 - Flexible column separator.
 - Customizable merge column.